ReXeeDD/MPC_balancer/README.md

 ```bash
 python3 -m zepto.testing  --target-velocity 0.0 --target-turn -0.5
 ```
-You can implement keyboard or controller control if you want better controling
+You can implement keyboard or controller input if you want better controling

 I will provide hardware implemenation after i complete my project